 Drafting PERM Applications for I-140 Approval

-If your I-140 petition was denied due to poor drafting of the PERM application because of a three year educational credential or otherwise, contact the experienced immigration lawyers at The Law Firm of Shihab & Associates, Co., LPA.
+If your I-140 petition was denied due to poor drafting of the PERM application because of a three-year educational credential or otherwise, the experienced immigration lawyers at The Law Firm of Shihab & Associates can help.
 Our competent immigration lawyers have processed numerous complex PERM cases to approval.
-Contact us for a consultation.

 The employer establishes a minimum education requirement for the position offered, but this requirement should be expressed on the ETA 9089 in consideration of the foreign national’s available documentation.
 Documentation to prove education usually consists of diplomas and transcripts.
 These can normally be photocopies, but occasionally the USCIS will want to review original diplomas and official transcripts.
 Foreign school records should be accompanied by translations certified as “true and complete” or “true and correct.”
 Foreign degrees may not be equivalent to a U.S. degree, so proper wording must be used to clearly state how the foreign national’s degree applies to directly to the stated requirements.